-From 1632 to 1633, Napier treated Alice and Magdalen Egerton, the youngest daughters of John and Frances Egerton, the Earl and Countess of Bridgewater.
-Magdalen had ulcerous swellings in her neck which Napier diagnosed as struma, also known as scrofula or king’s evil.
-Alice had ‘suffocation of the mother’, often referred to simply as ‘mother’.
+From 1632 to 1633, Napier’s patients included Alice and Magdalen Egerton, the youngest daughters of John and Frances Egerton, the Earl and Countess of Bridgewater.
+Magdalen had ulcerous swellings in her neck which Napier diagnosed as ‘struma’, also known as scrofula or king’s evil.
+Alice had ‘suffocation of the mother’, a disease that was often simply referred to as ‘the mother’.
 ‘Mother’ was an early modern term for the womb.
 In this illness, toxic fluids trapped in the womb caused convulsions and a feeling of being choked.
 Suffocation of the mother was a ‘disease of virgins’ associated with unmarried, sexually abstinent women.
 Intriguingly, in 1634 John Milton wrote the part of the ostentatiously virginal heroine in his masque Comus for Alice Egerton to perform.

 Magic of various kinds played a significant role in the Egertons’ treatment.
 Struma could be cured by a coin blessed by the king; Magdalen had already received two of these ‘angels’ when Napier began treating her.
 Suffocation of the mother was believed to resemble the effects of witchcraft, and at one point Frances Egerton worried that Alice might have been bewitched.
 Napier gave his Egerton patients a ring, pomander and ‘sigil’, an engraved pendant.
 Each was probably inscribed with magical symbols.
 Objects like these could be effective against natural illnesses as well as witchcraft.

-These entries reveal the social and spatial relationships through which early modern medical practice was conducted.
-Many consultations happen at a distance, by letter.
-Only one of these letters survives, but the contents of others are summarised in Napier’s notes.
+These records reveal the social and spatial relationships through which early modern medical practice was conducted.
+Many consultations happened at a distance, by letter.
+Only one of these letters survives, but the contents of others were summarised in Napier’s notes.
 Messengers brought flasks of urine for analysis.
 At other times, like many of Napier’s patients, the Egertons came to stay with him at Great Linford.
-Their family estate at Ashridge in Kent was about fifty miles away.
-They also owned a house in London, where some of Magdalen’s treatment took place.
-The Egertons may have had a preference for astrological medicine, since the Egerton family papers include a nativity (birth horoscope) cast by an astrologer named Richard Piper for a ‘Lady Alice egerton’ that predicts her medical future.
+Their family estate at Ashridge in Kent was about fifty miles away, and they also owned a house in London, where some of Magdalen’s treatment took place.
+The Egertons may have had a preference for astrological medicine, since the Egerton family papers include a nativity (birth horoscope) cast by an astrologer named Richard Piper for a ‘Lady Alice Egerton’ that predicts her medical future.
 (We cannot be certain that this is the same Alice Egerton, but she is the most likely candidate).
 But the Egertons also tried other kinds of healing.
-In 1627 or 1628 either Alice or Magdalen was treated by George Hill, an unlicensed London apothecary, and in 1633 Frances Egerton abandoned Napier’s therapies and began to treat her daughters herself.
+Around 1628 either Alice or Magdalen was treated by George Hill, an unlicensed London apothecary, and in 1633 Frances Egerton abandoned Napier’s therapies and began to treat her daughters herself.